Se-Jong Pattern – Preview & Insights

 Key Technical Insights from GM Paul McPhail

 Drawing from my ongoing study and technical work within ITF Taekwon-Do, each pattern in this Hub includes a short set of key technical points – practical reminders practitioners often overlook.
-These notes are personal insights based on decades of experience and are not official ITF Technical Committee statements.
+These notes are personal insights and are not official ITF Technical Committee statements.

 Key Technical Points

-- Side kick: After the side kick, make sure you step one shoulder width (from the pivoted foot position).
+- Movement 3.
+Side piercing kick: After the side kick, make sure you step one shoulder width (from the pivoted foot position).
+You can watch this in the video preview above.

-- Extend arm: In slow motion (slightly slower than Yul-Gok, movement 1).
+- Movement 15.
+Extend the arm horizontally: In slow motion (slightly slower than Yul-Gok, movement 1).

-- Movement 20: No sine wave from one-leg stance to walking stance.
+- Movement 20: One leg stance to walking stance: No sine wave from one-leg stance to walking stance.

-- Backfist side front strike (movement 21): Make sure the X-stance has the supporting leg straight.
+- Movement 21: Backfist side front strike: Make sure the X-stance has the supporting leg straight.

 Training Suggestions